waldronmatt/lit-override/README.md

 ### Lit Component and Utilities

-The two utilities, `stylesheet-interface.ts` and `markup-interface.ts`, under the hood leverage Lit's internals to inject styles and markup.
+The two utilities, `stylesheet-interface.ts` and `markup-interface.ts`, leverage Lit's internals to inject styles and markup.

 The `stylesheet-interface.ts` utility will use the `adoptedStylesheets` API to append styles and fall back to appending a `<style>` tag injected with the styles to the element root if browsers do not support the API.
 This behavior matches the Lit library.